deco-cx/vibecms/README.md

 Supports customizable themes built with Tailwind CSS, ensuring rapid styling and consistent branding.

 Enables agents like Lovable and Bolt.new to easily auto-generate landing pages that remain brand-consistent and easily editable across multiple pages.

+#### Component Library Architecture

+The Section Library in Vibe CMS works similarly to Storybook, allowing developers to:
+- Configure component properties and instantly see the generated UI
+- Preview components in isolation before adding them to pages
+- Create composable components that can accept other sections as parameters
+- Build a cohesive design system that maintains brand consistency

 ### Static & Dynamic Rendering with Cloudflare Workers